Ordisoftware/Hebrew-Calendar/README.md

 **What's new in the latest version 8.10**

-- Fix bug in visual month view that shows linked parashah even if not linked.
+- Fixed showing linked parashah even if not linked.

 [Last release](https://github.com/Ordisoftware/Hebrew-Calendar/releases/latest)